semaphoreci/docs/tour2-first-project_5bb911fb042863158cc72236.md

 To build, test and deploy your code on Semaphore, you'll need to create a project for it to live in.

-All projects on Semaphore belong to an organization.
-You'll be prompted to create your first organization after you [sign up for Semaphore][app].
-Once you're inside an organization that you've created or were invited to, you're ready to start.

 ## Creating a project in the web interface

+Once you're inside an organization that you've created or were invited to, you're ready to create a CI/CD project.

-You can create a project by following the `Projects > New` link in the sidebar of Semaphore web interface.
-Semaphore will guide you through a simple two-step
+Follow the `Projects > New` link in the sidebar of Semaphore web interface.
-process:
+You'll go through a simple two-step process:

 1. Select a Git repository;
 2. Commit a configuration file and start your first workflow.
 You will be able